 Wyoming's cattle-ranching industry translates to delicious local grass-fed beef.
 The prime-rib sandwich at Mangy Moose in Teton Village is a surefire crowd-pleaser, served with horseradish sauce, grilled onions, white cheddar and hand-cut fries.

-The state also knows how to do roast-beef sammies right, including at Pearl St. Market in Jackson.
+The state also knows how to do roast beef sammies right, including at Pearl St. Market in Jackson Hole.